 Picket Fencing: A description of the shape of the PSD (Power Spectral Density) of an RS vibration system with actuators that are all striking at the same frequency but at slightly different times.
 Such a system will result in a table spectrum with high vibration levels at the actuator strike frequency and its harmonics, with little energy between those harmonics.
 The resulting PSD resembles a ‘picket fence’.

-Power Spectral Density (PSD): A measurement of the amplitude and frequency content of a random vibration spectrum, expressed in units of grms2/Hz; also commonly referred to as the Acceleration Spectral Density (ASD).
+Power Spectral Density (PSD): A measurement of the amplitude and frequency content of a repetitive vibration spectrum, expressed in units of grms2/Hz; also commonly referred to as the Acceleration Spectral Density (ASD).
 The shape of the PSD graph provides a visual representation of the relative levels of vibration across the frequency range of interest, allowing analysis of the effectiveness of vibration fixturing and insight into the UUT’s transmissive and absorptive characteristics.

 Product Control Thermocouple: A thermocouple that provides product temperature information to the chamber thermal control system.
 Typically the chamber control system is set to use the temperature level of this thermocouple to control the thermal system, although control from the air temperature thermocouple is also possible.